2022 T1 League draft

 The 2022 T1 League draft was the second edition of the T1 League's annual draft.
-It was held on July 12, 2022.
-There were six teams joined the draft, including the Kaohsiung Aquas, the New Taipei CTBC DEA, the Taichung Wagor Suns, the Tainan TSG GhostHawks, the TaiwanBeer HeroBears and the Taoyuan Leopards.
+It was held on July 12, 2022, at Syntrend Creative Park in Taipei City.
+There were six teams joined the draft, including the Kaohsiung Aquas, New Taipei CTBC DEA, Taichung Wagor Suns, Tainan TSG GhostHawks, TaiwanBeer HeroBears, and the Taoyuan Leopards.
 There were 44 players participated in the draft, and 14 players were chosen in 3 rounds.